- What is the tuition for this program?

 - Duke University Medical Center, Durham, NC

-- Laboratory Corporation of America, Research Triangle Park, NC
+- Laboratory Corporation of America, Research Triangle Park and Burlington, NC

 - Quest Diagnostics Nichols Institute, Chantilly, VA